-FINDING: The applicant proposed to contain the parking area in a parking lot that is in conformance with the La Pine Development Code.
+FINDING: The applicant proposes to have parking areas on a lot that will be developed in conformance with the La Pine Development Code.
 This criterion is met.

 - F. Minimum number of off-street automobile parking spaces.
 Except as required for Americans with Disabilities Act compliance under subsection L, off-street parking shall be provided pursuant to one of the following three standards: - 1.
 The standards in Table 15.86-1; - 2.
 A standard from Table 15.86-1 for a use that the planning official determines is similar to the proposed use.
 For uses not specified in the table, the city shall determine parking based on submission of technical data from applicant or city sources; or - 3.
 Subsection (H), parking exceptions, which includes a parking demand analysis option.